parkerholladay/node-octopus-deploy/README.md

 ## Commands

 The same package version will be used for all deployment steps.
-This requires ALL the packages referenced by the deploy steps to have the same version.
+This requires that _ALL_ packages referenced by the deploy steps have the same version.

 ### Simple create release